zoontek/react-native-localize/README.md

 #### On iOS

 1. In the XCode's "Project navigator", right click on your project's Libraries folder ➜ `Add Files to <...>`
-2. Go to `node_modules` ➜ `react-native-languages` ➜ `ios` ➜ select `ReactNativeLanguages.xcodeproj`
+2. Go to `node_modules` ➜ `react-native-languages` ➜ `ios` ➜ select `RNLanguages.xcodeproj`
-3. Add `ReactNativeLanguages.a` to `Build Phases -> Link Binary With Libraries`
+3. Add `RNLanguages.a` to `Build Phases -> Link Binary With Libraries`

 #### On Android

 1. Add the following lines to `android/settings.gradle`:

 ```gradle
 include ':react-native-languages'
 project(':react-native-languages').projectDir = new File(rootProject.projectDir, '../node_modules/react-native-languages/android')
 ```

 2. Add the compile line to the dependencies in `android/app/build.gradle`:

 ```gradle
 dependencies {